Unicode and email: Message headers

-Unicode support in message bodies
+Message bodies

 As with all encodings apart from US-ASCII, when using Unicode text in email, MIME must be used to specify that a Unicode transformation format is being used for the text.

-UTF-7, an obsolete encoding, had an advantage over Unicode encodings, on obsolete non-8bit-clean networks, in that it does not require a transfer encoding to fit within the seven-bit limits of legacy Internet mail servers.
-On the other hand, UTF-16 must be transfer encoded to fit SMTP data format.
-Although not strictly required, UTF-8 is usually also transfer encoded to avoid problems across seven-bit mail servers.
-MIME transfer encoding of UTF-8 makes it either unreadable as a plain text (in the case of base64) or, for some languages and types of text, heavily size inefficient (in the case of quoted-printable).
+UTF-7, an obsolete encoding, had an advantage on obsolete non–8-bit clean networks over Unicode encodings in that it does not require a transfer encoding to fit within the 7-bit limits of legacy Internet mail servers.
+On the other hand, UTF-16 must be transfer encoded to fit the data format of SMTP.
+Although not strictly required, UTF-8 is usually also transfer encoded to avoid problems across 7-bit mail servers.
+MIME transfer encoding of UTF-8 makes it either unreadable as plain text (in the case of base64) or, for some languages and types of text, heavily size-inefficient (in the case of quoted-printable).

-Some document formats, such as HTML, PostScript and Rich Text Format have their own 7-bit encoding schemes for non-ASCII characters and can thus be sent without using any special email encodings.
-E.g. HTML email can use HTML entities to use characters from anywhere in Unicode even if the HTML source text for the email is in a legacy encoding (e.g. 7-bit ASCII).
-For details of this see Unicode and HTML.
+Some document formats, such as HTML, PostScript and Rich Text Format, have their own 7-bit encoding schemes for non-ASCII characters and can thus be sent without using any special email encodings.
+HTML email can use HTML entities to use characters from anywhere in Unicode even if the HTML source text for the email is in a legacy encoding (e.g. 7-bit ASCII).